 1) Treat your employees more than just business motives

 Organizations must make sure their employees don’t feel used as commercial robots.
 There must be a proper conduct of empathy, appreciation, and consideration when dealing with the workforce.
 92 percent of millennials believe that showing empathy is an important way to advance employee retention.

 2) Trust your employees to give them a chance to trust you

 Trust is a two-way street, so for them to trust you, you must trust them first- with enough responsibilities, acknowledging their contribution, and rewarding them for their performance.

 With the lack of physical presence, communication is the need of the hour.
 As high as 55 percent of employees think it is easier to trust colleagues in a physical workplace versus working virtually.

-So, conveying responsibilities, minimising confusion, handling misinformation, informing about events and activities can all prove helpful.
+So, conveying responsibilities, minimizing confusion, handling misinformation, informing about events and activities can all prove helpful.